The pesticide used for ground applications in 2005 was Pyrenone 25-5, which consists of:

 tumors in laboratory tests.

-Pyrethrins disrupt the normal functioning of sex hormones while PBO
+Pyrethrins disrupt the normal functioning of sex hormones while

-affect the functioning of hormone related organs.
+PBO affect the functioning of hormone related organs.

 The pesticide used for aerial

-applications in 2005 was Evergreen 60-6,
+applications in 2005 was Evergreen 60-6, which consists of:

 The original label provided by the company and over the Internet did not have the information regarding "Use in Mosquito Control"and the information regarding ground application and aerial application.
 The company has two labels, one for the general use or general public which omits reference to mosquito control and one label that contains the information regarding mosquito abatement for distribution to mosquito abatement districts.
 The company's rationale is that they do not want non-mosquito folks using EC 60-6 for mosquito control unless it is their profession.